Pogo (TV channel): 2004–2010

 The first logo, used from 2004 to 2016.

 Pogo was officially launched on 1 January 2004 in English, Hindi, Tamil by Turner International India.
 After its launch, the channel primarily broadcast programming from Cartoon Network and Boomerang such as Tweenies, Beakman's World, Looney Tunes, and Scooby-Doo.

 The channel aired Wallace & Gromit, Mr. Bean: The Animated Series, Lois & Clark: The New Adventures of Superman, and Walking with Dinosaurs. during its starting days.

-In 2004 the channel launched Takeshi's Castle and premiered Harry Potter movies.
+In 2004, the channel launched Takeshi's Castle and premiered the Harry Potter movies.

+On January 2005, the channel celebrated its 2nd anniversary by featuring a special programming franchise Ek Se Bhale Do that included double episodes of the most popular shows and blockbuster movies shown on the channel at that time.
+On 2 January 2005, the channel launched a new initiative called POGO Funtakshari.

 On 1 March 2005, Pogo had Takeshi's Castle dubbed over with commentary from Bollywood personality and anchor, Jaaved Jaaferi.

-In January 2005 the channel celebrated its 2nd anniversary by featuring a special programming franchise ‘Ek Se Bhale Do’ that included double episodes of the most loved shows and blockbuster movies shown on the channel at that time.
-On 2 January 2005, the channel launched an exciting, initiative POGO Funtakshari.

-On 6 June 2005, the channel premiered Shaktimaan.

-The channel became 2nd most viewed channel in ratings after its sister channel Cartoon Network which was on 1st.
+On 6 June 2005, the channel premiered Shaktimaan.The channel became 2nd most viewed channel in ratings after its sister channel Cartoon Network which was on 1st.

-The channel launched Tiny TV block featuring preschool shows.
+The channel launched its Tiny TV block featuring preschool shows.